WICG/turtledove/FLEDGE.md

 There is a complementary API `navigator.leaveAdInterestGroup(myGroup)` which looks only at `myGroup.name` and `myGroup.owner`.
 As with join calls, `leaveAdInterestGroup()` also returns a promise.
 As a special case to support in-ad UIs, invoking `navigator.leaveAdInterestGroup()` from inside an ad that is being targeted at a particular interest group will cause the browser to leave that group, irrespective of permission policies.
 Note that calling `navigator.leaveAdInterestGroup()` without arguments isn't supported inside a component ad frame.

 The browser will remain in an interest group for only a limited amount of time.
-The duration is specified in the call to `joinAdInterestGroup()`, and will be capped at 30 days.
+The duration, in seconds, is specified in the call to `joinAdInterestGroup()`, and will be capped at 30 days.
 This can be extended by calling `joinAdInterestGroup()` again later, with the same group name and owner.
 Successive calls to `joinAdInterestGroup()` will overwrite the previously-stored values for any interest group properties, like the group's `userBiddingSignal` or list of ads.
+A duration <= 0 will leave the interest group.

 #### 1.2 Interest Group Attributes